-Deadlines do not apply if the one of the following conditions is met:
+Deadlines do not apply if one of the following conditions is met:

 If none of the above conditions apply, follow the process below.

 - Parent/Guardian completes Open Enrollment Application.
-Students who are requesting open enrollment for their early childhood special education (ECSE) child, should use this form.
+Students who are requesting open enrollment for their early childhood special education (ECSE) child, should use this form as well.

 - The district will send the resident district a Non-Resident Agreement (NRA).
 The resident district does not have to approve the NRA.
 If the NRA is approved by the resident district, the student can attend STMA Schools for the remainder of the year.
 Open enrollment begins the following school year.